dayanaraaa/dayanaraaa/README.md

 </p>

 <p align="center">
-I focus on computational analysis of biological data, with an interest in machine learning methods and data-driven approaches to understanding biological systems.
+I focus on computational approaches to biological data, with an emphasis on machine learning and reproducible data analysis workflows.
 </p>

 ---